The Falcon in Mexico: Production

 Principal photography on "The Falcon in Mexico" took place from mid-March to April 4, 1944.
+Singers Juanita Alvarez and Ruth Alvarez appeared in The Falcon and the Co-eds (1943).

 Reception

 At the time of its release, The Falcon in Mexico earned high critical marks, with Boxoffice declaring it, "... one of the best of the tried-and-true whodunit series."
 In a recent review of the Falcon series for the Time Out Film Guide, Tom Milne wrote, "Conway, bringing a lighter touch to the series (which managed its comic relief better than most), starred in nine films after The Falcon's Brother, most of them deft and surprisingly enjoyable."